ddvk/rmapi/README.md

 Use `mv source destination` to move or rename a file or directory.

+## Replace document PDF

+Use `replace-pdf local_file remote_entry` to swap only the PDF content of an existing document.
+Metadata and annotations are preserved.

 ## Stat a directory or file

 Use `stat entry` to dump its metadata as reported by the Cloud API.